enelson1001/M5StackBME280/README.md

 ## Overview
 This application shows how to use the Smooth C++ library and the LittlevGL Graphichs library to display BME280 in three different views and a view to display the current date and time.
-The app has three tasks running besides the mainn Application Task.
+The app has three tasks running besides the main Application Task.
 The details about the application memory usage, bin file size and versions of software used on this project are listed at the top of the App.cpp file.